offray/Dataviz/intro.md

 [Roassal agile visualization engine][roassal].
 Included prototypes approach several themes like:
-[Panama Papers as reproducible Research][panama-papers], [Twitter Data Selfies][twitter-ds] and [published medicine information access][infomed] and are presented via blog post and internal interactive documentation via Grafoscopio notebooks.
+[Panama Papers as reproducible Research][panama-papers], [Twitter Data Selfies][twitter-ds] and [published medicine information access][infomed] and are presented using blog post and/or internal interactive documentation, via Grafoscopio notebooks.
 The classes in the package and their documentation show several levels of maturity from pretty mature (Panama Papers) to early coder practices (Infomed) and on going developments (Twitter Data Selfies) and are offered as examples and excersises to learners in our recurrent [Data Week][dataweek] workshop+hackathon,